kahise1/ethics_fall2025/_pages/about.md

 About Me
 ---
 My name is Luvinga kahise.
-I’m a Computer Science student in the <a href="https://wp.stolaf.edu/mscs/" target="_blank">Mathematics, Statistics, and Computer Science Department at St. Olaf College.
+I’m a Computer Science student in the <a href="https://wp.stolaf.edu/mscs/" target="_blank">Mathematics, Statistics, and Computer Science Department</a> at St. Olaf College.
 I'm earning my B.A in Computer Science and Quantitative Economics.

 Research
 ---